vleue/bevy_workshop/bevy-workshop/src/basics/display.md

 </div>

+## First Custom Component

+A component is a Rust type, a struct or an enum, that implement the `Component` trait.
+It can be derived.

 ## Tag Components

 Tag components, or markers, are Zero Sized Types (ZST) used to mark an entity for easier query.
 Zero Sized Types are types that have only one value possible, and offers optimisations in Rust.